 Exam by a health care professional

 If your primary doctor finds any unusual moles or other suspicious areas, he or she may refer you to a dermatologist, a doctor who specializes in skin problems.
 Dermatologists can also do regular skin exams.
 Many dermatologists use a technique called dermatoscopy (also known as dermoscopy, epiluminescence microscopy [ELM], or surface microscopy) to look at spots on the skin more clearly.
-A digital or photographic image of the spot may be taken.
-(See the section “How is melanoma skin cancer diagnosed?” for more information.)
+A photo of the spot may be taken as well.
+(See Tests for melanoma skin cancer for more information.)

 Regular skin exams are especially important for people who are at higher risk of melanoma, such as people with dysplastic nevus syndrome, people with a strong family history of melanoma, and people who have had melanoma before.
 If you have many moles, your doctor might advise taking full-body photos so your moles can be tracked over time and new ones can be seen more readily.
 (This is sometimes called total body photography or mole mapping.)
 Talk to your doctor about how often you should have your skin examined.